A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

 Moreover, we found with the increase of $t_c/t_f$, the actual collision frequency is less than the value predicted by the classical KT.

-Equation (\ref{freqsoft}) represent the KT prediction of collision frequency for hard sphere systems; it has good agreement with the hard sphere simulation results \citep{duan2017modified}.
-As shown in figure \ref{fig:freq}, we find the collision frequency for soft sphere systems decreases along with the increasing of $t_c/t_f$.
+Eq.(\ref{freqsoft}) represents the KT prediction of collision frequency for hard sphere systems; it yields good agreement with the hard sphere simulation results \citep{duan2017modified}.
+As shown in figure \ref{fig:freq}, we find the collision frequency for soft sphere systems decreases when $t_c/t_f$ increases.
 Based on the DEM simulation results, we found the soft sphere collision frequency could be nicely correlated by the following equation:

-This expression resembles the correlation $f= \frac{f_{KT}}{1+ t_c/t_f}$ proposed by \cite{berzi2015steady} when system is extremely dilute (i.e., $\phi \approx 0$).
-Because the collisional stress and collisional fluctuation energy dissipation rate are proportional to the collision frequency, the constitutive relations that are derived for hard spheres should be modified accordingly in order to be used for soft spheres.
-Based on the expressions of the kinetic theory for hard spheres \citep{garzo1999dense,jenkins2010dense}, the proposed SSKT model has following constitutive relations:
+This expression resembles the one proposed by \textcite{berzi2015steady}, $f= \frac{f_{KT}}{1+ t_c/t_f}$, when the system is extremely dilute (i.e., $\phi \approx 0$).
+Because the collisional stress and dissipation rate of kinetic fluctuation energy are proportional to the collision frequency, the constitutive relations that are derived for hard spheres should be modified accordingly in order to be used for soft spheres.
+Based on the expressions of the kinetic theory for hard spheres \citep{garzo1999dense,jenkins2010dense}, the constitutive equations of SSKT model are listed in Table \ref{table1}.
+The expressions for classical KT and the extended KT by \textcite{berzi2015steady} are also listed for comparison.